Chapter 2. Features

-AMQ Streams uses Kafka 2.5.0.
+AMQ Streams now supports and uses Apache Kafka version 3.5.0.
 Only Kafka distributions built by Red Hat are supported.

 For upgrade instructions, see AMQ Streams and Kafka upgrades.